All types of flooring require some form of maintenance, even the concrete for your garage floor.

 Most concrete is quite porous, and grime and dirt get deeply embedded over time, especially if the floor hadn’t been regularly cleaned.
 This is where the pressure washer comes in.
 They are time-saving and usually have the option of adding a degreaser to the water to achieve better cleaning results.

 After pouring it, the etchant will start to bubble, and by scrubbing it off with a stiff brush you’ll be able to remove oil and grease stains.
-Rinse it afterwards and let it dry for 24 hours.
+Rinse it afterward and let it dry for 24 hours.

 Choosing the Best Concrete Floor Sealer